petel1306/linux-netstat/README.md

 # linux-netstat
-Implemented netstat command in linux bash
+Implementing netstat command in linux bash using Python language (was prepared in 2017 as part of the studies in ‘Odyssey’ program, cyber major).